 This course provides an overview of the economics of health and medical care.
 By the end of the semester, students should have the institutional knowledge and analytical tools needed to contribute to current public policy debates about health and medical care.

 ECON 336.
-EXPERIMENTAL AND BEHAVIORAL ECONOMICS
+BEHAVIORAL ECONOMICS

 Prerequisite: ECON 251